java-to-kotlin/java-to-kotlin.github.io/_posts/2024-06-01-refactoring-beyond-the-commit.md

 ## Expand/Contract

-_Multiple Commit_ and _Multiple Deployment_ refactorings require changes to be made by "expand/contract", so that the refactoring does not disrupt the work of others or breaks the running system.
+_Multiple Commit_ refactorings require changes to be made by "expand/contract", so that the refactoring does not disrupt work in progress by other developers in the team. _Multiple Deployment_ refactorings require changes to be made by "expand/contract" _deployments_ so that they do not break the running system.

 Expand/contract delivers a refactoring in phases.
 First, we "expand" the system, adding features to the codebase that allow both old and new forms of the code to coexist.
 Then we migrate code that uses the old form to use the new form.
 Finally, we "contract" the system, removing the now unused code that supports the old form.